 - Build a work-focused music playlist.
 Music can trigger a lot of emotions and moods.
 So build a playlist of kickin’ tunes that motivate you to keep grinding it out and are less likely to send you into a free-for-all over a past love.
 I recommend lots of Metallica here, personally.

 These are my ideas for how to remove those organizational party bombs.
 My guess is you have a few tricks of your own.
 What do you do when someone messes up your space?
 How about when they eat away at your time?
 How do you handle the mood swings that sometimes happen through the course of the day?
 Add your suggestions in the comments.
 We’ll all be more organized for it.

 About the Author

 Jason Falls is a digital strategist whose work has touched a number of large brands including Maker’s Mark, AT&T, Cafepress and Humana, to name a few.
 He has co-authored two books and is a professional public speaker.
 Jason focuses on digital marketing with a specific niche expertise around social media and content marketing.
-Jason’s day job is as senior vice-president for digital strategy for Elasticity, an integrated digital marketing agency based in St. Louis.Follow on Twitter More Content by Jason Falls
+Jason’s day job is as director of digital and social strategy for Cornett, a full-service agency in Lexington, Ky.Follow on Twitter More Content by Jason Falls